 What are green bonds and how do they work?

 Green bonds are fixed-income instruments where the proceeds are specifically earmarked to finance or refinance eligible environmental projects.
-They are one of the most established instruments in sustainable finance — and one of the fastest-growing.
-Here is how they work and what to know before eval

 Financial information only

 This article is for informational and educational purposes only.
 It does not constitute financial advice, a recommendation to buy or sell any investment, or a personal investment recommendation.
 All investments carry risk.
 Past performance is not a reliable indicator of future results.
-Please consult a qualified financial adviser authorised by the FCA before making any investment decision.
+Please consult a qualified financial adviser authorised by the FCA (Financial Conduct Authority) before making any investment decision.

 What makes a bond "green"?